How To Make A Japanese Rock Garden (Zen Rock Garden)

 - Today, most people choose to use gravel instead of sand because it holds its position longer—especially in an outdoor Zen garden.
 This is less important with an indoor Zen garden.

 - When raking the gravel, meditate.
 The process of adding the gravel is about the mind as much as the actual garden.
 Zen meditators use the term “Samon” and “Hokime” to describe this act of meditative raking.

 Add decorative features to your Japanese rock garden

 When you add stones, water features and other decorative items to a Zen garden the aim is to do what Shakespeare said and “Hold a mirror up to nature”.

 The best options for decorations are water features, shrubs, plants, moss, and black stone.

 Now you’ve made your own Zen garden, time to maintain it

 Your Zen garden will be maintained using the rake.
 This can be used to clear away leaves and other debris.

-Use garden maintenance as an opportunity for meditation.
+Use the maintenance of your Japanese rock garden as an opportunity for meditation.